funkygao/federate/internal/fs/templates/fusion-project/plugin.md

 ## How to use

-Copy your `federated` plugin `.so` plugin files here, and the plugin will be triggered automatically.
+Copy your `federate` plugin files `.so` here, and the plugin loader will automatically load and trigger them as expected.